VuFrans/fullstack-wolt/README.md

 # Full-Stack Project

-A web application that displays list of restaurants.
+[A web application](http://vufrans.me:5000) that displays list of restaurants.
+Currently list of restaurants are limited.
+The application can fetch nearby restaurants that are within 3 kilometers.

 ## Requirements